core-interaction/core-interaction.github.io/topic/responsive/index.md

 And speaking of *conditional statements—*you can also merge multiple media queries into one test/check, using `and`.
 This is often used for a range (to apply something *between* two breakpoints) or to combine `width` and `height` checks, together.

-{% include figure.html src='/example/media-and/demo' %}

-The demo here is taller than `300px`, for the second one.
+{% include figure.html src='/example/media-and/demo' caption='The demo here is taller than `300px`, for the second one.' height='32rem' %}

-You can also use comma-separated queries (like [*selector lists*](https://developer.mozilla.org/en-US/docs/Web/CSS/Selector_list)) to apply *or* logic—setting the same styles for different scenarios.
+You can also use comma-separated queries (like [*selector lists*](/topic/css/#fancy-selectors)) to apply *or* logic—setting the same styles for different scenarios.
+{: .four-above }

-{% include figure.html src='/example/media-or/demo' %}

-Note that you could do this with `and` (in the example above) by just swapping the colors.
-Code logic!
+{% include figure.html src='/example/media-or/demo' caption='Note that you could do this with `and`, as in the example above, by just swapping the colors.
+Code logic!' height='25rem' %}

-*There is also a `[not` operator](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Media_queries#not_logic_in_media_queries)—which will reverse the meaning of the media query.
-But this syntax tends to be really, really confusing—especially with things like `min` / `max` rules making for double-negatives.
-So it is best to avoid!*
+There is also a `not` [logic operator](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Media_queries#not_logic_in_media_queries)—which will reverse the meaning of the media query.
+But this syntax tends to be really, really confusing&#8288;—especially with things like `min` / `max` rules making for double-negatives.
+So it is easier to avoid!

 *Why say `not` `portrait` when you can just say… `landscape`?*

 ## *Mobile-first* design